 The attitude of the Korean media that looks down on Japanese women for expressing their love for Beckham and treats them as “ppansun-i”s [빤순이, or condescending slang for crazed girl fans - James], clearly shows what line the Korean women should dare not cross.
 This World Cup, which ended up as a worshiping of the 23 [Korean players], delineates the limitations as Korean women rose up as the subjects of their own sexual desires.
 This is a society in which there is still a strong belief in the sexual union of the full bloods: for the women to collectively root for Ronaldo or Morientes, there is too much at stake.
 It is so much easier to shout out that they want the “yellow bodies” of our own race rather than “white and black bodies”.
 Hence, the happy union of women’s sexual desires and new patriotism in the 2002 World Cup. (p.
 239)

-Naturally one commercial doesn’t mean a sexual and racial revolution of course (note that all the Western men were Caucasian), but it is a start, and certainly provides a welcome contrast to the general persecution of foreign males in the Korea media in recent years, as most recently demonstrated by the fact that Anti English Spectrum’s Lee Eun-ung was uncritically allowed to present his repulsive, unsubstantiated views on foreign males on a national radio show for instance.
+Naturally one commercial doesn’t mean a sexual and racial revolution of course (note that only Caucasian men were featured), but it is a start, and certainly provides a welcome contrast to the general persecution of foreign males in the Korea media in recent years, as most recently demonstrated by the fact that Anti English Spectrum’s Lee Eun-ung was uncritically allowed to present his repulsive, unsubstantiated views on foreign males on a national radio show for instance.
 Indeed, the lack of netizen reaction to the commercial so far hopefully demonstrates that things may have actually improved a little since 2002, and provides a healthy reminder that, just like in other countries, the Korean media is probably not a very accurate guide to public opinion in the first place.

-Update, November 2011: Alas, it wasn’t actually the first!
-See here for an example from 2006, and one more from later in 2010.
+Update, November 2011) Alas, it wasn’t actually the first!
+See here for an example from 2006 (and one more from later in 2010).

 (For all posts in the Korean Sociological Images series, see here)